Simon Cheng

 Simon Cheng Man-kit (鄭文傑; born 10 October 1990) is a Hong Kong activist.
 He was formerly a trade and investment officer at the British Consulate-General in Hong Kong.
 Cheng was detained by Chinese authorities in August 2019 in West Kowloon station when he returned from a business trip in Shenzhen.
-While the Chinese authorities stated that he was arrested for "soliciting prostitutes", Cheng denied the accusation and added that Chinese agents tortured him in an attempt to make him confess that he was a British spy who was involved in instigating the 2019 Hong Kong protests.
+Chinese government agents tortured Cheng to induce his confession on video that he was a British spy who was involved in instigating the 2019 Hong Kong protests.
 Cheng subsequently fled to London and was granted asylum in June 2020.

-Early life
+Early life and career

-Cheng was born in Hong Kong in 1990 and he was a Hong Kong permanent resident.
-He studied politics at National Taiwan University and pursued a Master's in the Political Economy of Europe at the London School of Economics.
-He returned to Hong Kong in 2017 and worked as a trade and investment officer at the British Consulate-General Hong Kong.
-His work was in the Scottish Development International section and his main responsibility was to encourage the mainland business community to invest in Scotland.
+Cheng was born in Hong Kong in 1990, and he was a Hong Kong permanent resident.
+He graduated from National Taiwan University with a degree in political science and pursued a M.Sc. in the Political Economy of Europe at the London School of Economics.

+Cheng returned to Hong Kong in 2017 and worked as a trade and investment officer at the British Consulate-General Hong Kong.
+His work was in the Scottish Development International section with his main responsibility being to encourage the mainland business community to invest in Scotland.

 Detention in China

 Disappearance

 On 8 August 2019, Cheng, on behalf of the British Consulate-General of Hong Kong, left Hong Kong for Shenzhen to attend a business event via the Lo Wu control point.
 He was expected to return on the same day via the Guangzhou–Shenzhen–Hong Kong Express Rail Link.
 At 10:37 pm that day, he messaged his Taiwanese girlfriend, indicating that he was about to pass through the border checkpoint in West Kowloon station, which is under Mainland China's jurisdiction despite the fact that the station itself is located in Hong Kong after the controversial co-location agreement was passed in the Legislative Council in 2018.
 However, his family and friends were unable to contact him, and he did not show up for work on the following day.
 His family and friends worried that he was arrested because he had expressed his support for the ongoing 2019 Hong Kong protests through his social media accounts.

 On 14 August, a group of protesters gathered outside the UK consulate in Hong Kong to stand in solidarity with Cheng and asked the UK government to assist him.
 His disappearance caught public attention, since it was reported that officers at the border had been searching civilians' belongings and phones to identify anyone who had attended the protests.
-China has also accused foreign powers including the United Kingdom of instigating the protests.
+China has also accused foreign powers including the United Kingdom of instigating the protests, though has failed to produce evidence to support such accusations.